chihyunan/eecs300-people-counting/README.md

 Original Logic: [zhaochenyuangit] (No License Provided). https://github.com/zhaochenyuangit/IR-room-monitor

-My Enhancements: Licensed under MIT.
+Our Enhancements: Licensed under MIT.

 Contribution Policy: By contributing to this repo, you agree to license your work under MIT.